 The IACS conference series seeks to gather together scholars and scientists in semiotics, cognitive science, linguistics, anthropology philosophy, psychology and related fields, who wish to share their research on meaning and contribute to the interdisciplinary dialogue.

-- Deadline for submission of theme sessions is
+- Deadline for submission of theme sessions has been extended to

-- Deadline for abstract submission (oral presentations, posters) is
+- Deadline for abstract submission (oral presentations, posters) has been extended to

 - Last date for early registration is